HexHive/typepp/README.md

 # Retrieve the SPEC benchmarks.

 # NOTE: I assume you have SPEC CPU 2006 and 2017 .iso in your home folder.
-# If it is not your case, make sure to copy the .iso into typepp folder
+# If it is not your case, make sure to copy the .iso into LLVM-typepp folder
 # before continuing
-cd ${HOME}/typepp
+cd ${HOME}/LLVM-typepp
 mv ${HOME}/cpu2006-1.2.iso .
 mv ${HOME}/cpu2017-1.1.8.iso .
 ```